nimely111/techworld-js-docker-demo-app/README.md

 Step 5: create `user-account` _db_ and `users` _collection_ in mongo-express

-Step 6: Start your nodejs application locally - go to `app` directory of project
+Step 6: Start your nodejs application locally - go to the `app` directory of project

 ```bash
     npm install